abbothca/yo/README.md

 gulp
 ```

-For loading Google fonts to use gulp task 'fonts_load' from the object 'fontsForDownloaded'
+For loading Google fonts to use gulp task 'fonts_load' from the object **fontsForDownloaded**
 (just get your API key on https://developers.google.com/fonts/docs/developer_api and add it in the variable 'fontList'):

 ```bash